-Leads that go cold only because a salesperson forgot to make a call, lead data that gets lost because of the use of redundant tools such as Excel sheets…when you have automated workflows in place, these simply become tiny details that get automated along the way.
+Some of the common mistakes occur when leads go cold only because a salesperson forgets to make a call.
+Additionally, they use multiple Excel sheets or redundant tools that create ambiguity.
+But, when you have automated workflows in place, these procedures get automated along the way.

-That means lesser errors, lesser lead loss, lesser data loss – ultimately saving you plenty of costs in lead sourcing, qualification, and conversion.
+That means lesser errors, lesser lead loss, and lesser data loss.
+This ultimately saves you plenty of costs in lead sourcing, qualification, and conversion.

-A rookie mistake we see being made by sales teams is to not get in touch with a fresh lead right away.
-Reaching out to a lead within 5 minutes of them placing an inquiry or signing up on a sales channel can improve your lead conversion rate manifold.
+A rookie mistake made by sales teams is not getting in touch with a fresh lead right away.
+Reaching out to a lead within 5 minutes of the initial inquiry or sign-up on a sales channel can improve your lead conversion rate.

 The idea is to strike while the iron is hot!

-However, without a CRM, salespersons tend to get caught up in the many tasks and active leads they have on their plate, often forgetting to catch the lead while they’re new and eventually missing out on several such leads.
+However, without a CRM, salespersons tend to get caught up with tons of tasks on their plate.
+This in turn leads to missing out on several important and convertible leads.

-With an automated sales CRM workflow, you can automate communication and reminders to salespersons so no lead goes cold, saving you the wasted lead cost and opportunity cost.
+With a CRM, you can automate communication and send reminders to salespersons.
+This will ensure that no lead goes cold, saving you the wasted lead cost and opportunity cost.

 7. Shorten the Time to Closure

-Besides the many hiccups that can occur during the whole pitch and sales process, there are plenty of hurdles that delay the final sale.
+Besides many hiccups that can occur during the sales process, there are other delays too that happen.

 In B2B industries especially, for example, the negotiation and approval process can be a lengthy one.
 These time delays cost time – time that could otherwise be spent closing more leads.